Editor's note: This post was last updated on April 7, 2020

 For Underserved Populations

 If you are experiencing things like a sudden loss of income or are struggling to find needed resources, Hark at the Center for Collaborative Care is here to help.
 Connectors are ready to assist you with a free and confidential needs assessment and build you a customized resource plan of up-to-date community resources.
 You will also have access to financial assistance programs available, including Hark's Catalyst Fund.
-The assessment takes only minutes, you can find it HERE.
+The assessment takes only minutes and the website is available in multiple languages, you can find it HERE.

 United Way of Northwest Arkansas has resources that can help those in need and a direct link to arkansas211.org.
 If you need assistance finding food, paying housing bills, accessing free childcare or other essential services, visit HERE.